afa4/users-api/README.md

 ## Usage
  - After build, you'll need to insert the root user in the database to use the app (root.sql)
- - After that you can log in into application with root user credentials:
+ - After that, you can sign in application with root user credentials:

 *POST <host>/login*